creativenucleus/tic-80-demo-workshop/workshop/exercises/drawing.md

 # Drawing in TIC-80, using the Lua language

 This a short tutorial to introduce some basics.
-It is designed to give a nice shape for a workshop (30-90 minutes, depending on capability and how much you'd like to play around) or something to follow for a basic self-start.
+It is designed to give a nice shape for a workshop or something to follow for a basic self-start.

+I'd anticipate it taking 45-90 minutes, depending on the participants' capabilities and how much you'd like to play around.

 It covers:
 - Comments in code.